 I don’t know where to begin when describing the Paradise Suite.
 This one-bedroom villa has an open plan layout and is just beautiful.
 I simply can’t choose my favourite thing about it!
 The outdoor bathroom is GORGEOUS.
 Not only is it massive, but it also provides spectacular sunset views in the evening.

 The Paradise Suite is situated on the beach, just a few soft, sandy steps from the ocean and your private sun loungers.
-There is also a private plunge pool which is incredible.
+There is also an incredible private plunge pool.

 As with many Fijian resorts that we experienced, there is only one main dining spot.
 Paradise Cove’s Restaurant, ‘The Black Rock’, is pool-side for breakfast, lunch and dinner.
 There is also a separate bar, ‘The Sandbar’, to fulfil all your sunshine-filled happy hour needs.
 But back to the restaurant.
 Their à la carte menu changes regularly and dinner is made up of five courses.
 All of which have been carefully considered.
 The dining area is open plan and there is live music throughout the evening which creates a lovely, romantic ambience.